PrincetonUniversity/software_testing/03_doctest/README.md

 ### Exercise

-Try writing tests using [`doctest`](https://docs.python.org/3/library/doctest.html) for the code below for for a piece of code you use for your research:
+Try writing tests using [`doctest`](https://docs.python.org/3/library/doctest.html) for the code below or for a script related to your research work:

 ```python
 import math